-- Masks should be used for employees working in close proximity. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.
+- Employees should wear face masks or face coverings in keeping with the current recommended guidelines. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.

 - At veterinary offices and groomers, a staff person should ask if the pet has had any exposure to a person with suspected or confirmed COVID-19 before appointments or upon arrival. - Owners should drop off their pets curbside while they receive services.
 Owners will wait for their pets in the car. - Animal shelters should use virtual tours when possible and limit visits to appointment only.
 Only one customer should visit at a time.